Fix multiple SPF records

 In WP Mail SMTP, SPF is not required for:

-• Gmail addresses ending with gmail.com or googlemail.com (in other words, Google email addresses that are not controlled by a G-Suite subscription or a custom domain)
+• Gmail addresses ending with gmail.com or googlemail.com (in other words, Google email addresses that are not associated with your own custom domain)

 • Hotmail or Microsoft email addresses ending with outlook.com